 The meetings of the W.I. have been held in various venues around the town including members’ houses, Congregational Church Hall, Corn Exchange, The Elms, Mission Hall, Savings Bank, Community Centre and finally back to the Corn Exchange.
 The W.l. runs small classes to encourage members to make the most of their artistic and creative talents and the W.I.
 Market, which is held every Friday in the Corn Exchange, gives an opportunity for members and others to display and sell their produce and crafts.

 The WI plays a unique role in providing women with educational opportunities and the chance to build new skills, to take part in a wide variety of activities and to campaign on issues that matter to them and their communities.
 All women aged 18+ are welcome.

-Extracted from: The Changing Faces of Faringdon and Surrounding Villages – Book 3 p53-54.
+1. The Changing Faces of Faringdon and Surrounding Villages – Book 3 p53-54.
 By Rosemary Church, Jim Brown, Millie Bryan and Beryl Newman.
 Robert Boyd Publications.
-Now out of print.

 2. A History of Faringdon Women’s Institute 1925-2002, 2002-2015 – Two folders packed full of press cuttings, photographs and other items; available from the FDAHS archives.